- About Us

 Heart Diseases of Dogs

 DILATED CARDIOMYOPATHY - Dilated cardiomyopathy is an acquired heart disease affecting the heart muscle.
 Although there is a large genetic component to dilated cardiomyopathy, nutritional deficiencies, infectious agents, and toxicities also play a role in some cases.
 Breeds predisposed to dilated cardiomyopathy include Doberman Pinchers, Great Danes, Boxers, Newfoundlands, Irish Wolfhounds and Cocker Spaniels.
-Begining in 2018, 100’s of dogs developed a dilated cardiomyopathy like disease that represented many different dog breeds and mixes that don’t normally developed dilated cardiomyopathy.
+Beginning in 2018, 100’s of dogs developed a dilated cardiomyopathy like disease that represented many different dog breeds and mixes that don’t normally developed dilated cardiomyopathy.
 The only commonality that was found was the feeding of various “boutique" or “exotic” grain-free diets.
 In DCM the heart muscle dilates and looses the ability to pump normally.
 Signs of dilated cardiomyopathy can include lethargy, weakness, collapse, increased trouble breathing, and cough and rarely abdominal distention.
 Arrhythmias are very common in dogs with dilated cardiomyopathy.
 Echocardiography is integral to identifying dogs with cardiomyopathy.
 In some breeds, in-office ekgs and worn-at-home 24-hour ekg holter monitoring can detect disease even before dogs develop symptoms of dilated cardiomyopathy.
+We are one of only a very limited number of hospitals that offer holter monitoring at all times.
 Treatments for dilated cardiomyopathy are available to increase heart contraction, reduce vascular resistance and reduce fluid buildup in lungs.

 Heart Diseases of Cats